dialogs/docs/android-sdk/including-in-your-project.rst

 Our SDK repository is private, so you need to obtain correct credentials from our developers.

-You can specify them directly in the gradle file (albeit not recommended) or in the special file called :code:`gradle.properties` in the root of your gradle project (create it if it does not exist):
+You can specify them directly in the gradle file (albeit it is not recommended) or in the special file called :code:`gradle.properties` in the root of your gradle project (create it if it does not exist):

 .. code-block:: groovy